LAU–ADU Partnership Launches Regional Research Push

 The consortium is set to collaborate on three initial research projects addressing food safety, microplastic contamination in the Gulf, and nutritional dialysis.

-A new partnership between LAU and Abu Dhabi University (ADU) is leading the way in applied scientific research as the two institutions join forces in developing three projects that span food safety, environmental contamination and renal healthcare.
+A new partnership between Abu Dhabi University (ADU) and LAU is leading the way in applied scientific research as the two institutions join forces in developing three projects that span food safety, environmental contamination, and renal nutrition.

 The first project, Unmasking Hidden Gluten: Evaluating the Compliance of Gluten-Free Products and Consumer Exposure in the UAE, Qatar, Saudi Arabia, and Egypt, addresses mounting concerns over the reliability of gluten-free labeling in regional markets.

-Led by Dr. Alwan and Dr. Hassan, the study will assess whether products marketed as gluten-free in four Arab countries meet international safety standards.
+Led by Dr. Nisreen Alwan, professor of environmental health and safety at ADU, and Dr. Hussein Hassan, professor of food science and technology at LAU, the study will assess whether products marketed as gluten-free in four Arab countries meet international safety standards.

 The implications are significant for people living with celiac disease and gluten intolerance.
 The researchers aim to identify hidden exposure risks and generate evidence that could strengthen regulatory oversight and consumer protection frameworks across the region.